nabanitade/Privacy_Guardian_Agents/BLOG_POST.md

 ---

 *This blog post was created for the purposes of entering the Google Cloud Agent Development Kit (ADK) Hackathon.
-Follow the conversation with #adkhackathon and explore the full project at [GitHub Repository URL].*
+Follow the conversation with #adkhackathon and explore the full project at https://github.com/nabanitade/Privacy_Guardian_Agents and https://privacylicense.ai/.*

 **Tags**: #adkhackathon #googlecloud #vertexai #agentdevelopmentkit #privacy #ai #multilagent #gdpr #compliance #devsecops